riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

 [^tax_2015]: Tax year 2015 was the first year for which I filed a return, because I had made money doing content creation work under Vipul Naik.
 For more, see my page about [Wikipedia]().

+[^sevq]: In other words, dealing with the IRS is more like asking a question on Stack Exchange than asking a question on Quora.